aegisx-boilerplate/aegisx/README.md

 - Key rotation and revocation
 - Usage tracking

 ### 📝 Audit System (`/core/audit`)

 - Automatic event logging
 - Custom audit events
 - Query and filtering
 - Export capabilities
+- **Durable audit log**: If RabbitMQ is unavailable, audit events are written to `logs/audit-offline.jsonl` (or per-pod/per-container log file)
+- **Safe replay**: Use `scripts/replay-audit-offline.ts` to replay offline logs to RabbitMQ when it is healthy again
+- **Per-pod/per-container support**: For Kubernetes or Compose scaling, each pod/container can write its own log file (e.g. `audit-offline-<pod>.jsonl`)

 ### 🛡️ RBAC (`/core/rbac`)